 If you do a search on Google and you type in “Berlin Christmas Market”, you would probably get a bunch of photos of the Gendarmenmarkt.
 That’s the picture I chose for the cover of this post, too.
 Well, because the image of the market is just so beautiful.
 The Christmas market takes place in Gendarmenmarkt, a square in Berlin, and it’s a site of an architectural ensemble including the Berlin concert hall and the French and German Churches.
 The two structures are called Dom in German, but actually, the word refers to “dome” – neither of the two churches in Gendarmenmarkt was ever the church of a bishop.
 The two structures were built on the French churchyard at the order of Frederic II for decorative purposes.
 For that, these churches effectively fulfilled their roles because they are a perfect backdrop of a Christmas market together with the white tents adorned with a shining star shining at night on their tippies.

-Entrance to the market (and it was the only one that I visited) wasn’t free, but the entrance fee is only 1 Euro and totally worths it.
+The entrance to the market (and it was the only one that I visited) wasn’t free, but the entrance fee is only 1 Euro and totally worth it.
 The market, in general, looks clean, more mature, and classier.
-The singing and dance performance was great, the souvenir stalls have many exclusive crafts and Christmas decorations, and the food stalls offer a wide range of food choices, from Sausages (of course) to nuts, chocolates, pretzels, Currywurst, pancakes with berries or plums, chicken, mulled wine and more.
+The singing and dance performance was great, the souvenir stalls have many exclusive crafts and Christmas decorations, and the food stalls offer a wide range of food choices, from Sausages (of course) to nuts, chocolates, pretzels, Currywurst, pancakes with berries, or plums, chicken, mulled wine and more.
 When it gets cold, it’s nice to go inside the hot tents with serving.

 Christmas Market Tips #1 The opening hours change